dineshhh05/CardifyAI/README.md

 # Cardify-AI

 **Cardify-AI** is an intelligent flashcard generation app powered by OpenAI.
-It allows users to generate flashcards on a wide range of topics, leveraging the capabilities of GPT-4 to create question-and-answer pairs for learning and study purposes.
+It allows users to generate flashcards on a wide range of topics, leveraging the capabilities of GPT-4 to create question-and-answer pairs for learning and study purposes with user authentication.

 ## Technologies Used